disease-maps/disease-maps.github.io/pages/projects/vignette_5.md

 <img width="1849" height="500" alt="image" src="https://github.com/user-attachments/assets/a9b1fe12-2857-46c8-8aea-133eadae7106" />

 #### 5.5.
 To check which unaffected proteins and DEPs are directly regulated by the dupilumab target, i.e., IL4/IL13 signaling pathway, click the connections pointing to the proteins.
 In the left side of the map, a panel showing information about the target gene/protein, including the source of the selected connection (in this case, "IL4/IL13 induced regulation of gene expression"), appears.
-CXCL8 and TSLP are both directly regulated by IL4/IL13 pathway, but only CXCL8 is underexpressed.
-TSLP is unaffected.
+Among our proteins of interest, only CXCL8 and TSLP are directly regulated by IL4/IL13 pathway; however, only CXCL8 is underexpressed while TSLP is unaffected.

 <img width="963" height="519" alt="image" src="https://github.com/user-attachments/assets/4a4226bb-7956-4983-8642-b62ea60d4274" />

 #### 5.6.
-XXX
+To check possible mechanisms involved in the unaltered TSLP expression, check the other connections pointing to CXCL8 and TSLP and discover their sources.
+While CXCL8 is also regulated by IFNG and IL26 signaling pathways, TSLP is also regulated, but only by IL26.

+#### 5.7.
+IL17RA is also downregulated by dupilumab, but their targets in KC (CCL20, IL33) are not.
+Interestinglx, both proteins are also regulated by IL26.

 ### 6. Hypothesis

-XXX.